 While choosing your compost bin, look for one with a tight-fitting lid to avoid inviting pests.
 You can either buy a compost bin or make one yourself using a plastic container with a lid.
 Drill small holes in the top and sides for airflow if you are making one yourself.

-A lire aussi : What Are the Impacts of Brexit on UK’s Scientific Research Funding?
+Sujet a lire : What Are the Impacts of Brexit on UK’s Scientific Research Funding?

 Choosing the right materials is vital for successful composting.
 It’s essential to add a balanced mix of greens and browns to your compost bin.